ufz/ogs/Documentation/ProjectFile/prj/time_loop/global_process_coupling/convergence_criteria/t_convergence_criterion.md

-Defines the convergence criterion for each weakly coupled process.
+Defines the convergence criterion of each process in the staggered scheme.